Onagraceae . . . . . Willowherbs

 Epilobium ciliatum . . . .
 American Willowherb

-Fairly tall (up to 1 m), has bulb-shaped stigma; glandular upright hairs on stem; 4 raised ridges on stem
+Fairly tall (up to 1 m), has bulb-shaped stigma; glandular upright hairs on stem (see also E. roseum), but lvs hairless with translucent dots; petioles <4mm; seeds with small knob; stem round or 4 raised lines on stem

 Epilobium hirsutum . . . .
 Great Willowherb or Codlins-and-cream

-A large plant common by ponds and damp areas; cross-shaped stigma
+Cross-shaped stigma; stem lvs clasping stem, densely patent glandular-hairy; seeds without appendagea large plant common by ponds and damp areas;

 Epilobium lanceolatum . . . .
 Spear-leaved Willowherb